Latest Advisories

 ConnectWise ScreenConnect™, including ScreenConnect instances co-hosted on ConnectWise Automate™ cloud servers.

-We have been following our escalated vulnerability response process, and because of the teams working tirelessly, a patch was made available on February 19, 2024.
+We have been following our escalated vulnerability response process, and thanks to the efforts of our teams, a patch was made available on February 19, 2024.

 Remediation